Models

 - Parameters

-) – number of neighborsmetric (
+k (int) – number of neighbors

-) – lift of ‘confidence_gain’candidates (
+metric (str) – lift of ‘confidence_gain’

-]) – spark dataframe or list of items to consider as similar, e.g. popular/new items.
+candidates (Optional[Union[DataFrame, Iterable]]) – spark dataframe or list of items to consider as similar, e.g. popular/new items.
 If None, all items presented during model training are used.

 - Returns